MakemediaLtd/EDF-imap-web/README.md

 I have been pushing the site to my own server, please feel free to use that.
 Login via sftp or ssh as root @46.101.15.153.
 There's a dir called edf.
 Just dump everything there, e.g. http://46.101.15.153/edf/test2.html (I don't have a domain for that IP.) password is: perry678.
 Please just use that edf directory!

+Also, when you want to push live, just merge the 360 R&D branch into the GitHub pages branch.

 Good luck!